-Definition Objective Financial KPIs Profit before tax Profit before costs of financing and taxation: (2015: £59k).
-To increase + .
-Cash available for debt service ++ Net cash outflows from operating activities less net cash inflow from investing activities ++ (2015: £1,961k).
-To increase + .
-Non-Financial KPIs Maximise transmission availability Making the transmission system available to transmit electricity over the performance period 17 December 2014 to March 2015 79.8% To exceed the Licence target availability 98%.
-Ensure that the quality of electricity at the export connection point is compliant with SQSS and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
-To be compliant.
-This has been achieved for the year ended March 2015 Yes-where full voltage control and reactive power has not been available permission has been obtained from NGET, via procedures established in the STC, to continue to export power from the OFTO to the network.
-HS&E 1) Zero lost time accidents ("LTIs") for contractors; 2) Zero reportable environmental incidents; 3) Compliance with transferred obligations under GGOWL's Marine Management Organisation ("MMO") Licence.
-1)Zero LTIs; 2)Zero reportable environmental incidents; 3)Compliance with MMO Licence All of the above objectives have been met for the year ended March 2015.
+Objective Result Financial KPI's Profit/(loss) before taxation To increase 1 (n/a in first financial period) Achieved: Profit of £3,216k, (2016: loss of £141k) Cash available for debt service: Net cash inflow from operating activities plus net cash inflow from investing activities To increase 2 (n/a in first financial period) Achieved: 2017: £1,578k (2016: £1,547k) Non- Financial KPI's Maximise transmission availability: Making the transmission system available to transmit electricity over the performance period April 2016 to March 2017 To exceed the Licence target availability 98%.
+Achieved: 2017: 99.29% (2016: 85.26%) Ensure that the quality of electricity at the export connection point is compliant with SQSS and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
+Achieved: 2017: Compliant throughout the period.
+(2016: Achieved) Health & Safety 1) Zero lost time accidents ("LTIs") for contractors; 2) Zero reportable environmental incidents; 3) Compliance with transferred obligations under GGOWL's Marine Management Organisation ("MMO") Licence.
+To have zero health and safety accidents.
+Achieved: 2017 no health and safety accidents and fully compliance with MMO licence.
+(2016: Achieved)

-+ Where appropriate adjustments will be made where events give rise to unusual patterns of income, expenditure and/or one-off events.
+1 Where appropriate adjustments will be made where events give rise to unusual patterns of income, expenditure and/or one-off events.

-^{}After adjustment for the initial acquisition cost of the OFTO assets.
+2 After adjustment for the initial acquisition cost of the OFTO assets.